Top 10 Photos of 2023

 Delilah - In the Wild Flowers

-I spent a lot of my recovery driving over to the park to walk among the flowers until they were finally cut.
-It still feels a little like a magic trip to Narnia.
+I kept driving back to walk through the flowers until they were finally cut.
+It felt like a small, temporary Narnia.

 A golden retriever dog stands in a grassy field backlit by golden sun photographed at a private farm by Georgia dog photographer Courtney Bryson.